 • The HOS includes three questions to measure self-reported pain over the previous seven days.
-Question 36 asks how much pain interfered with day-to-day activities from 1 ("Not at all") to 5 ("Very much"), and Question 37 asks how often pain kept the member from socializing from 1 ("Never") to 5 ("Always").
-Both Questions 36 and 37 have five possible categorical responses.
-Question 38 asks the member to rate his/her average pain, ranging from 0 ("No pain") to 10 ("Worst imaginable pain").
-In 2021, the response scale for question 38 changed from 1 ("No pain") to 0 ("No pain").
-Due to the change, the "No pain" response is not comparable to prior years.
+Question 33 asks how much pain interfered with day-to-day activities from 1 ("Not at all") to 5 ("Very much"), and Question 34 asks how often pain kept the member from socializing from 1 ("Never") to 5 ("Always").
+Both questions have five possible categorical responses.
+Question 35 asks the member to rate his/her average pain, with responses ranging from 0 ("No pain") to 10 ("Worst imaginable pain").
+In 2021, the response scale for question 35 changed from 1 ("No pain") to 0 ("No pain").
+Due to the change, the "No pain" response is not comparable to results from prior years.

-Self-reported pain is common among older adults.23 Pain may be caused by, and contribute to, many health related quality of life factors,^{24,25} including but not limited to, selected health conditions, sleep, and sociodemographic characteristics, such as those measured in the HOS.
+Self-reported pain is common among older adults.24 Pain may be caused by, and contribute to, many health-related quality of life factors,^{25, 26} including but not limited to, selected health conditions, sleep, and sociodemographic characteristics, such as those measured in the HOS.

 Pain screening is the initial step in establishing an appropriate pain management program for elderly patients.
-Physical activity and complementary medicine techniques may be helpful alternatives in relieving certain types of pain.26
+Physical activity and complementary medicine techniques may be helpful alternatives in relieving certain types of pain.27